-Baking Conversion Chart
+Baking Conversion Chart for Flour and Butter

 Baking is an exacting science.
 Because measuring by weight is far more accurate than measuring by volume, and thus more likely to achieve reliable results, in our recipes we provide ounce measures in addition to cup measures for many ingredients.
-Refer to the chart below to convert these measures into grams.
+Refer to the baking conversion chart below to convert these measures into grams.

-* In the United States, butter is sold both salted and unsalted.
+In the United States, butter is sold both salted and unsalted.
 We generally recommend unsalted butter.
 If you are using salted butter, take this into consideration before adding salt to a recipe.